Mike Parson: COVID-19 pandemic

+Death penalty

+As governor, Parson never granted clemency in a death penalty case.

+In April 2024, Parson denied clemency to Brian Dorsey, who pleaded guilty to a 2006 double murder.
+More than 70 prison workers had requested that Parson commute Dorsey's sentence due to his rehabilitation.
+Advocates for Dorsey, including jurors from his trial, legislators, and a former Missouri Supreme Court justice, also identified improper legal proceedings as a reason to commute Dorsey's sentence.
+Dorsey was executed by lethal injection.

+In September 2024, Parson dissolved a board of inquiry that investigated whether death row inmate Marcellus Williams was innocent in the murder of Felicia Gayle in 1998.
+The local prosecutor from the office that convicted Williams had expressed support for overturning his guilty verdict.
+No forensic evidence linked Williams to the crime scene.
+The verdict relied heavily on testimony from two witnesses who Williams's defenders say had incentives to blame him; one allegedly wished to claim reward money, and the other was a jailhouse informant who bargained for a shorter prison sentence.
+Parson said it was "time to move forward" with the execution, saying another delay would be "deferring justice, leaving a victim's family in limbo, and solving nothing".
+Williams was executed on September 24, 2024.

 Gun law

 On June 14, 2021, Parson signed a bill banning local police departments from enforcing federal gun legislation, allowing those that do to be sued and fined $50,000.
 He signed the bill at a gun shop and shooting range.
 Two days later, the U.S. Department of Justice sent Parson a letter saying the law violated the Supremacy Clause, and O'Fallon, Missouri police chief Philip Dupuis resigned over the law, which he said would "decrease public safety and increase frivolous lawsuits designed to harass and penalize good hard-working law enforcement agencies".
 Democrats criticized the law, calling it unconstitutional.
 In response, Parson and Eric Schmitt contended that "Missouri is not attempting to nullify federal law".

 The City of St. Louis, St. Louis County, and Jackson County sued the state, seeking to block the law.
 In February 2022, the U.S. Department of Justice also sued the state, arguing that the law unconstitutionally attempts to supersede federal law.
 On March 7, 2023, Federal District Court Judge Brian C. Wimes found that state law unconstitutional as a violation of the Supremacy Clause.
 Missouri Attorney General Andrew Bailey said he would challenge the decision and U.S. Representative Eric Burlison denigrated the decision as understandable because Wimes was appointed by President Barack Obama.
 Disappointed with Bailey's action, Kansas City Mayor Quinton Lucas said that Missouri officials had hoped that Bailey "would approach the office like a grown-up".